terrajobst/AspNetDocs.pl-pl/aspnet/web-forms/overview/moving-to-aspnet-20/the-asp-net-2-0-page-model.md

 ## <a name="uniquefilepathsuffix"></a>UniqueFilePathSuffix

-Ta właściwość Zwraca unikatowy suffic, która jest dołączana do ścieżki pliku do pamięci podręcznej przeglądarki.
+Ta właściwość Zwraca unikatowy sufiks, który jest dołączany do ścieżki pliku do pamięci podręcznej przeglądarki.
 Wartość domyślna to \_ \_ufps = 6-cyfrowy numer.

 ## <a name="new-public-methods-for-the-page-class"></a>Nowych metod publicznych klasy strony